UBC-CS/cpsc330-2022W1/_sources/docs/homework_instructions.md

 # Homework info & submission guidelines

+You will be submitting your homework assignments on Gradescope.
+Check out Gradescope Student Guide: https://lthub.ubc.ca/guides/gradescope-student-guide/.

-To find your assignments, go to https://github.students.cs.ubc.ca/cpsc330-2020w-t1.
+To find your assignments, go to

 ## Student repositories
 For every assignment, we will create a repository (repo) for each student.
 The repository will be named based on an internal ID